 A simple firewall displays network activity in real time, and allows you to break particular connections with a click.
 This isn't capable enough to act as your only firewall, and is probably the weakest part of the product, but it's not otherwise a problem.
 The firewall was disabled by default on our test PC, and didn't conflict with our security software.

-Fixed a bug that caused the GlassWire Idle Monitor to crash with some OS versions in some unusual situations.
+- Fixed a bug that caused some GlassWire Basic, Pro, and Elite users to become deactivated in some unusual situations.